jexia/docs/docs/ums/README.md

 # Project Users (UMS)
-The Proect Users or User Management System is the central hub of all user-related aspects of an application.
-It manages and controls users like signing up and signing in users, manage passwords.
+The Project Users or User Management System is the central hub of all user-related aspects of an application.
+It manages and controls users like signing up and sign-in users, manage passwords, user groups, etc.

 ::: tip
-Jexia User Management System is only available on Professional project.
+Jexia User Management System is only available for the project with a Professional subscription.
 :::

-UMS allow you to cover authentification part and manage which user can signin into your application.
-To grant specific access to resources you need to use Policy where Project Users become as a subject.
+UMS allows you to organize the sign-in process for your application without any development.
+To grant specific access to resources you need to use Policy where Project Users become a subject.

 ## Sign up user
-UMS uses email and password as user credentials.
-You can add as many extra fields as you need to keep all needed information.
-For example information about user profile.
-As for now all fields stored as schemaless so you are not able to re-use validation or defualt values.
+UMS is using email and password as user credentials.
+You can add as many extra fields as you need to keep all the needed information in one place(user name, department, age, etc).
+As for now all fields stored as schemaless so you are not able to setup validation or default values.
 We are working hard to make it available as soon as possible.

+Below you can find an example of how to make sign-up for a new user.

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>